Signs and symptoms of ADHD in preschool children

 Children as young as three years of age can show symptoms of ADHD.
-Because the condition requires proactive management, it is important that you monitor any signs and symptoms of ADHD and get a diagnosis as early as possible.
+Because the condition requires proactive management, you must monitor any signs and symptoms of ADHD and get a diagnosis as early as possible.
 There are specific cues you should look for in preschool-aged children to determine whether or not the early signs and symptoms of ADHD are present.

 However, it is important to note that a definitive diagnosis can be difficult to make in very young children.
 In most cases, early signs and symptoms will be monitored as the child moves into grade school, at which time it is likely that definitive patterns will emerge that will make a proper diagnosis easier to reach.